bbell03/behaviortrees/README.md

     We expect that our solution has been completely and correctly implemented.

   #### ARCHITECTURE:
-    Our solution makes use of modularity and object oriented design to program various functions on a Roomba.
+    Our solution makes use of modularity and object oriented design to program the various functions of a Rommba robot.

     All functions take a blackboard object as input complete with attributes which correspond to those of the Roomba robot:
       * BATTERY_LEVEL,
       * SPOT,
       * GENERAL,
       * DUSTY_SPOT,
       * HOME_PATH,

     This object is parsed on program start, and its attributes are used heavily in functions throughout throughout.

   #### Function(s) Implemented Include:
     * battery_check,